 It is made of durable, disposable plastic suitable for multiple uses for both food and non-food items.

 Ronald’s film will help you store butter properly, as it insulates food while preventing leaks.
-Moreover, it comes with a slide cutter to cut the wrap to the preferred length to avoid plastic waste.
+It comes with a slide cutter to cut the wrap to the preferred length to avoid plastic waste.

 Go slowly when unrolling the film from the container, as some users experienced difficulty with it getting stuck in the package.

 We recommend Fantalife’s BPA-free reusable storage bags because they’re environmental-friendly and safe to use.

 These well-designed bags come with an upgraded zipper and air-tight, anti-slip, and leak-proof features.

 Since this set includes bags of different sizes, you can easily find which one is suitable for the amount of butter you want to store.